 - Perth International Tourist Park 186 Hale Road , Forrestfield 6058 Phone: (08) 9453 6677 Fax: (08) 9359 1787

-Go for a Drive from Perth to Darwin with Aussie Campervans
+Go for a Drive from Perth to Darwin with our budget campervans

 This touring route has a lot to offer; beaches, coral reefs, national parks and old mining cities.
 Dolphins have never been so close to the beach as they are in Monkey Mia, so experience the aboriginal culture in Karratha and visit the China Wall in Halls Creek.
-Go to Kelly's Know lookout or the Diversion Dam in Kununurra and end this great trip in Darwin where you can have sunset drinks in the Casuarina Coastal Reserve or picnic in one of the beautiful Botanical Gardens.
+Go to Kelly's Knob Lookout or the Diversion Dam in Kununurra and end this great trip in Darwin with sunset drinks in the Casuarina Coastal Reserve or picnic in one of the beautiful Botanical Gardens.

 - Day 1 - Perth to Cervantes